 Do kids get too much homework?

 Have you experienced a time when your child stayed up till late to finish his assignments?
-Have you given up your weekends to do homework?
+Have you given up your weekends to solve homework?
 Has your kid complained about being given a lot of homework?
 Many parents and their kids are completely exhausted by the number of homework assignments that kids take home.
 And yet, researchers say that the students in America have just the right quantity of homework.

 One of the parents wrote an email to one of the organizations concerned with schools that kids have a high emotional effect on homework.
 The parent wrote that his first, who was in first grade, was given an assignment that required him (son) to research a historical figure and write in not less than two pages, the person’s bibliography.
 Now how would you expect a kid to do all that research by himself?
 Schools are pushing kids to the limits and are expecting a lot from kids.